Who's Tom Cruise With Now?

 A: As of now, there is no confirmed information about Tom Cruise dating anyone.
 He has chosen to keep his personal life private in recent years.

-While fans and tabloids may be eager to know who Tom Cruise is dating, the actor has made it clear that he values his privacy.
-With a successful career spanning decades, Cruise continues to captivate audiences with his on-screen performances.
-As for his love life, only time will tell who will be the next lucky person to capture his heart.
+While fans and tabloids may be eager to know who Tom Cruise is dating at any given moment, the actor has made it clear that his focus lies primarily on his career and family.
+As one of Hollywood’s most enduring and talented actors, Cruise continues to captivate audiences with his on-screen performances, leaving his personal life to remain a mystery for now.